ubisoft/ubisoft-laforge-animation-dataset/README.md

 git clone https://github.com/ubisoft/ubisoft-laforge-animation-dataset.git
 ```

-If you do not have git lfs installed, you will see this error when trying to run `evaluate.py` or `evaluate_test.py`:
+If you do not have git lfs installed, you will see this error when trying to run `evaluate.py`:

 > BadZipfile: File is not a zip file